 Was this a cupsoul?

-Would I put La Colombe’s business card in the time cupsoul?
+Would we put La Colombe’s business card in the time cupsoul?

 Yes.
 La Colombe’s location in DC is very unique and almost feels like secret place to get away.
 Due to an additional positive experience at La Colombe at Rittenhouse Square in Philadelphia, La Colombe’s brand is one that Time Cupsoul will defend.
 La Colombe has more than proven its high-quality coffee and service.